-The Coronavirus State and Local Fiscal Recovery Funds program is authorized by sections 602 and 603 of the Social Security Act as added by section 9901 of the American Rescue Plan Act of 2021, Pub.
+The SLFRF program is authorized by sections 602 and 603 of the Social Security Act as added by section 9901 of the American Rescue Plan Act of 2021, Pub.
 L. No. 117-2 (Mar.
-11, 2021), and codified at 42 USC 802 and 803 and implemented by Treasury's Interim Final Rule and Final Rule at 31 CFR Part 35.
+11, 2021), and codified at 42 USC sections 802 and 803, and implemented by Treasury's Interim Final Rule and Final Rule at 31 CFR Part 35.

-On January 6, 2022, Treasury adopted a Final Rule to implement the requirements of the CSLFRF program.
-The Final Rule responded to comments Treasury received on the Interim Final Rule and is effective as of April 1, 2022.
+On January 6, 2022, Treasury adopted a Final Rule to implement the requirements of the SLFRF program.
+The Final Rule responded to comments Treasury received on the Interim Final

+Rule and became effective on April 1, 2022.

 Along with the Final Rule, Treasury published a Statement Regarding Compliance with the Coronavirus State and Local Fiscal Recovery Funds Interim Final Rule and Final Rule (the "Statement") that clarifies the transition from compliance with the Interim Final Rule to compliance with the Final Rule.
 Recipients should review the Final Rule for additional information.
-Recipients must comply with the Final Rule that was effective as of April 1, 2022.
-Prior to April 1, 2022, recipients may take actions and use funds in a manner consistent with the Final Rule, and Treasury will not take action to enforce the Interim Final Rule if a use of funds is consistent with the terms of the Final Rule, regardless of when the CSLFRF funds were used.
-This means that Treasury will not take action to enforce against uses of the Interim Final Rule to the extent that the recipient wishes to change its planned uses of CSLFRF funds in a manner consistent with the Final Rule.
+Recipients must comply with the Final Rule beginning on April 1, 2022.
+Prior to April 1, 2022, recipients were permitted to take actions and use funds in a manner consistent with the Final Rule, and Treasury will not take action to enforce the Interim Final Rule if a use of funds is consistent with the terms of the Final Rule, regardless of when the SLFRF funds were used.
+This means that Treasury will not take action to enforce against uses in accordance with the Interim Final Rule to the extent that the recipient wishes to change its planned uses of SLFRF funds in a manner consistent with the Final Rule.